evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 The battery has a gross capacity of 220kWh and a net capacity of 213kWh, meaning you have a 7kWh buffer for protection.
 (3,2%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [EPA range](../../../../guides/understandingrange/epa) is 450 miles (724 km).
-The consumption is 2,1mi/kWh for the EPA standard test.
+The consumption is 2.1mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 350kW.
 A full charge from 0 - 100% would take 139 minutes, while a more common scenario of 10-80% would take 48 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 52%, resulting in an actual charge speed, including time loss on 245kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 52%, resulting in an actual charge speed, including time loss, of 245kW.
 Each charge session would take 27 minutes and 39 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 43kWh/100km, 1000km will take 9 hours and 13 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 43kWh/100km, 1000km will take 9 hours and 13 minutes.
 This trip will require two charge session(s) charging from 1% to 52%.
 The total time lost for charging up the battery will be 53 minutes.

 ### Onboard charger